-The MS4 permits do not authorize a direct discharge of reclaimed water to surface waters.
-Based on federal regulations, however, discharges from irrigation or lawn watering are not prohibited by the MS4 permit unless the cities or county determine they are causing a problem.
-The MS4 permit does not require municipalities to differentiate between potable irrigation water and reclaimed irrigation water.
-The use and distribution of reclaimed irrigation water, however, is regulated by a separate permit, which is issued to the reclaimed water purveyor.
-Purveyors must require users to implement best management practices to reduce or eliminate runoff.
+The MS4 Permit do not authorize direct discharges of reclaimed water to surface waters.
+However, the Regional MS4 Permit issued by the San Diego Water Board does not require municipalities to differentiate between potable irrigation water and reclaimed irrigation water.
+The use and distribution of reclaimed irrigation water, is regulated by a separate permit, which is issued to the reclaimed water purveyor.
+Purveyors must require users to implement Best Management Practices (BMPs) to reduce or eliminate runoff.

 The federal NPDES regulations require all MS4 permits to include a monitoring program to collect data representative of runoff and receiving waters in permitted areas.
 The main purposes of storm water monitoring include: